 Here are the ways you can fix them.

 Problem 1: Weak Glutes

 When coming out of the bottom position of a squat and driving upward, some athletes experience an inward buckle of the knees.
 This condition is known as "valgus collapse" and it's an indication of weak glutes.
 If not corrected early on, injuries like tears in the ACL, PCL, and most commonly the meniscus can occur, meaning long-term recovery from surgery.

 Incorporate barbell hip thrusts into your routine to directly target the glutes.
 Perform 3-4 sets of 6-10 reps on your leg or lower-body days.

 Yes, squatting hits the quads hard, but when the weight gets heavy enough, the hamstrings and glutes become much more important muscles to activate properly.
 Weak hamstrings can leave you struggling while trying to come out of the hole, or bottom position.

 Romanian deadlifts will strengthen the hamstrings and teach the body the correct order in which to fire these muscles in order to improve squat technique.
 Shoot for 3-4 sets of 6-8 reps on your leg or lower-body days.

-If your body is tight and stiff, it's going to be challenging to move fluidly through a range of motion, forget even thinking about packing on significant weight.
+If your body is tight and stiff, it's going to be challenging to move fluidly through a range of motion.
+Forget about packing on significant weight.

 How To Fix It

 Foam rolling is a good option for loosening up tight areas, but dynamic mobility work is the most effective option.
-After a foam rolling areas including the shoulders, chest, mid-back, lower-back, hamstrings, and glutes, perform overhead squats to stretch, open up, and mobilize all the major parts of the body.
-Start with 1-2 sets of 10-12 reps with a PV pipe, progressively move to a barbell for 2-3 sets while increasing the weight with each set.
+After foam-rolling areas including the shoulders, chest, mid-back, lower-back, hamstrings, and glutes, perform overhead squats to stretch, open up, and mobilize all the major parts of the body.
+Start with 1-2 sets of 10-12 reps with a PV pipe, then progressively move to a barbell for 2-3 sets while increasing the weight with each set.